 In other action tonight, two more young Australian swimmers stood proudly on the podium, proving that Australia has a bright future ahead in the sport.

-Rio 2016 Paralympians Paige Leonhardt and Madeleine Scott claimed silver and bronze respectively in the SB9 100m breaststroke final.
+Rio 2016 Paralympians Paige Leonhardt and Madeleine Scott claimed silver and bronze respectively in the women’s 100m breaststroke SB9 final.
 It was Leonhardt’s first international medal, while the bronze medal proved to Scott that she has so much more to give in her burgeoning career.

-Leonhardt (1:18.81) who surged forward over the last 30 metres of the race, to finish less than one second behind New Zealand’s nine-time Paralympic champion Sophie Pascoe (1:18.09) was ecstatic with her result, and coming so close to an athlete she admires was the icing on the cake.
+Leonhardt (1:18.81), who surged forward over the last 30m of the race to finish less than one second behind New Zealand’s nine-time Paralympic champion Sophie Pascoe (1:18.09), was ecstatic with her result, and coming so close to an athlete she admires was the icing on the cake.

 “I’m over the moon, I’m feeling lost for words.
 That was a really good swim for me, but the feeling of racing in front of 10,000 people who are probably mostly Australian and are cheering for you, it’s amazing,” said the 17-year-old.

 “To do that and get a time near Sophie, that’s unbelievable, but mostly, I’m so glad I could achieve my first international medal on home soil.
 That’s pretty exciting for me.”

 Having never claimed a medal at a major event before, Leonhardt reflected on what was going through her mind prior to racing.